-In any of these cases and a plethora of other situations, you might find yourself wondering whether you should use heat or ice for sore muscles.
+In any of these cases and a plethora of other situations, you might find yourself wondering whether you should use heat or ice therapy for sore muscles.

 Both ice and heat are used by runners to aid recovery from a workout, reduce normal delayed onset muscle soreness (DOMS) or the pain from an acute or chronic injury, and promote tissue healing from an injury.